 A satellite monitoring system called a Vessel Monitoring System (VMS), is fitted to every boat in the fishery.
 This system helps AFMA to monitor vessel position, course and speed.
 The tracking unit regularly transmits the information through a communications satellite to a station on land.
 This information is sent by secure internet connection to a database at AFMA.

 Cameras on fishing boats – electronic monitoring

-AFMA has electronic monitoring systems on some fishing boats.
+All concession holders using the pelagic longline method (including those fishing less than 30 days per season) must have on-board e-monitoring systems and comply with e-monitoring obligations.
+AFMA requires electronic monitoring systems on fishing boats in the WTBF which use the pelagic longline method of fishing.
 These systems have sensors linked to surveillance cameras that record fishing activity, including the catch.
 These recordings can then be collected and monitored by AFMA.
 Electronic monitoring helps support monitoring and data collection.

 Read more about electronic monitoring of fishing boats.

 AFMA fisheries officers regularly inspect fishing boats and fish receivers.
 They often visit fishing ports and board boats at sea to check that the rules of fishing are being followed.